-Env1 The Council will ensure that its Air Quality Action Plan and Local Transport Strategy are aligned to improve air quality.
+Env1 The Council will ensure that its Air Quality Action Plan and Local Transport Strategy are adequate to address issues around air quality.
 It supports the use of emission reduction measures as a means of working towards the air quality standards set down in legislation.